What Do Jehovah's Witnesses Believe?

 After armageddon it is believed that Satan will be restrained by Jehovah.
 He will no longer be able to influence the planet.
 In this way God can restore the earth to a paradise without any interference from his chief enemy and opposer Satan.

 JW's are not allowed to smoke.
-The WT says, 'As early as 1942, when smoking was still viewed as fashionable, this journal helped its readers to see that using tobacco violates Bible principles and should be shunned.'
+The Watchtower says, 'As early as 1942, when smoking was still viewed as fashionable, this journal helped its readers to see that using tobacco violates Bible principles and should be shunned.'
 [WT, April 1, 2007, Article: 'Answers That Work', Subtitle: 'Avoid Habits That Contaminate', par 1]

-Communication with spirits and predicting the future is condemned in the WT religion because it is thought that spirit messages come from Satan and demons.
+Communication with spirits and predicting the future is condemned in the Watchtower religion because it is thought that spirit messages come from Satan and demons.
 JW's believe the dead are conscious of nothing.
-Ironically though, the WT says they are God's 'spirit-directed organization' and 'channel of communication'.
+Ironically though, the Watchtower says they are God's 'spirit-directed organization' and 'channel of communication'.